SoniaFlores1/Data_Course_FLORES/README.md

 # Data_Course_FLORESThis README file contains information about my uploaded assignments
-This README file contains information about my uploaded assignments This README file contains information about my uploaded assignments
+This README file contains information about my uploaded assignments This README file contains information about my uploaded assignments This README file contains etc etc etc you get the idea